shredtechular/seekhealing.github.io/_sections/hero/home.md

 ---
 type: hero
 title: home
-video: "//www.youtube.com/embed/lpa80nrOg2o"
+background: /assets/images/home-bkgrnd.jpg
-background: "/assets/images/home-bkgrnd.jpg"
+video: //www.youtube.com/embed/lpa80nrOg2o
 ---
 # It's time to <span class="emphasized-header">#RethinkRehab</span>

-## Detox aftercare services that liberate human beings from opioid addiction relapse.
+## Detox aftercare services that liberate human beings from opioid addiction > relapse.

 Be a part of the solution to the opioid epidemic in the Mid-Atlantic US &rarr;